biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

     * Megan Miller
     * Preston Drobeck
     * Ryan Popineau
+* **Preliminaries**:
+  * Round 1: Lost to Allison Park A/G "Whatever", Allison Park, PA 65 to 110
+  * Round 2: Won against Central A/G, Superior, WI 220 to 100
+  * Round 3: Won against Minier A/G, Minier, IL 195 to 125
+  * Round 4: Won against Mountain Home A/G, Mountain Home, ID 265 to 70
+  * Round 5: Won against King's Chapel, Springfield, MO 155 to 40
+  * Round 6: Lost to First A/G, Fort Myers, FL 130 to 160
+  * Round 7: Won against Abundant Life A/G, Grapevine, TX 245 to 75
 * **Round Robin**:
   * Round 1: Lost to Minier A/G, Minier, IL 75 to 115
   * Round 2: Won against Allison Park A/G #1, Allison Park, PA 155 to 80